 Contact Paul Davis for all your property damage needs.
 (865) 584-1227

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can lead to more damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short period of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet if possible.
+- Carpets: Avoid walking on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to restrict smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!